Science and Technology for Humanitarian Action Challenges (HAC)

 ©ICRC, 2018, Mamadou Diawoye Dia

-New call is now open!
+The call #5 for applications is now open!

 The challenges faced by humanitarian organizations in general and by the International Committee of the Red Cross (ICRC) in particular are immense.
 In 2023, according to UNHCR, more than 110 million people were displaced because of conflict and insecurity, a number not reached since WWII.
 Extreme climate events, such as floods, storms and droughts, are on the rise, thereby increasing the vulnerability of people already suffering from conflict [1].
 The COVID19 pandemic is further jeopardizing the hard-fought gains in access to healthcare and poverty reduction of the past decades.
 Therefore, EPFL and ETH Zurich are joining forces with the ICRC through the Engineering for Humanitarian Action initiative to explore innovative solutions to such crises.